Turneo/LightHouse/Documentation/GUIDELINES.md

 ### Comments

 - Each Class, Property, Field and Method requires a comment.
-- Each comment should start upper case and end with an ".".
+- Each comment (Summary, Parameters, Results) should start upper case and end with an ".".

 ### Usings